NBSutton98/COM-Documentation/docs/task4.md

 ## Creating a template HTML page

-1 Create a new html file<br>
+<br>1 Create a new html file

 - Name the file: _home.html_

 ![renameHTML](./Task4/renameHTML.png)

-2 Once the file is created, click into it<br>
+<br>2 Once the file is created, click into it<br>
-   At the top of the page, we will be utilizing a shortcut to make a boilerplate html page 3 Copy the following text and paste it into your new file<br>
+At the top of the page, we will be utilizing a shortcut to make a boilerplate html page
+<br>3 Copy the following text and paste it into your new file<br>

 ```
 <!DOCTYPE html>